-Elyce Rae Helford, Shiloh Carroll, Sarah Gray, and Michael R. Howard II
+Elyce Rae Helford, Shiloh Carroll, Sarah Gray, & Michael R. Howard II

 University Press of Mississippi